Natchitoches, Louisiana: Civil War

 During the Civil War, Natchitoches was set on fire by Union soldiers who retreated through the town after their failed attempt to capture Shreveport.
 Confederate cavalry pursued the fleeing soldiers and arrived in time to help extinguish the flames before the town was destroyed.
 Alexandria was destroyed by Union troops in 1864, but both Union and Confederate troops were responsible for severely damaging plantations along the river during the war, including Magnolia and Oakland.

-In the spring of 1863, Confederate General Richard Taylor and his men passed through Natchitoches en route to Shreveport.
-Andrew W. Hyatt, one of Taylor's line officers, wrote in his diary: "reaching the banks of Cane River. ...
-We are now on a regular race from the enemy, and are bound for Grand Ecore. ..."
-Three days later on May 11, 1863, Hyatt penned: "We have now retreated 280 miles.
-Natchitoches is quite a 'town,' and the galleries were crowded with pretty women, who waved us a kind reception as we passed through the town."

-Around Natchitoches, 12,556 bales of Confederate cotton were stored.
-A match factory also opened in the city during the war.
-The residents of Natchitoches often engaged in fund-raising activities to relieve the destitute during the war.
-Historian John D. Winters observed, "Eggnog parties and other social affairs during the Christmas holiday season lifted the morale of civilians, as well as that of the soldiers."

-Reconstruction

 Radford Blunt published the Natchitoches Republican.
 He was also a candidate for the state legislature.
 William H. Tunnard edited the paper.